ms1963/SudokuSolverAndGenerator/README.md

 for example:
     self._data[self.map(i, j)]
     represents the cell in
-    row i and column j with 1 <= i,j <= 9
+    row i and column j with i,j in [1...9]

-Instead of accessing the array in such a low-level way it is possible to use getters and setters, for example,
+Instead of accessing the array in such a low-level way, it is possible to use getters and setters, for example,
     tuple = self.getElement(i,j) instead of self._data[self.map(i, j)]